snap-stanford/distance-encoding/README.md

-# DEGNN: Distance-Encoding Graph Neural Network
+# Distance-encoding for GNN design
 This repository is the official PyTorch implementation of the DEGNN framework as reported in the paper: <br>
 *Distance-Encoding -- Design Provably More PowerfulGNNs for Structural Representation Learning*